 These decisions are based on personal goals, values and preferences. and include discussions with healthcare providers and loved ones.

 These practical and informative workshops explain the importance of documenting personal wishes for future healthcare and describe how to complete a Representation Agreement.

 For information on upcoming workshops, please call the Hospice office at 250-339-5533 or by email at [email protected]

-For further information about our Pastoral Care Ministry, please contact Marni Fisher via email at [email protected] or by phone at 778-428-1996; or contact our Pastoral Care Minister, Wayne Hughes via email at [email protected] or by text (or phone) at 250-203-7258
+For further information about our Pastoral Care Ministry, please contact Marni Fisher via email at [email protected]; or contact our Pastoral Care Minister, Wayne Hughes via email at [email protected] or by text (or phone) at 250-203-7258